sunghoonsh3/auto-message-sender/README.md

 ## Setup

-1. **Install Python Dependencies**: Run the following command to install required Python libraries. pip install openpyxl pandas
+1. **Install Python Dependencies**: Run the following command to install the required Python libraries. pip install openpyxl pandas

 2. **Configure Script Parameters**:
-- In `send_message.py`, set `file_path` to the location of your Excel file.
+- In `send_message.py,` set `file_path` to the location of your Excel file.
 - Ensure the `sheet_name` variable matches the name of the sheet in your Excel file.
 - Update the `predetermined_message` variable with the message you wish to send.
 - Adjust the `phone_number` variable to match the column in your Excel file that contains phone numbers.
 This is currently set to extract phone numbers from the 10th column (`str(row[9])`).